 A robot to defend cultural diversity

-Photographic artist Jimmy Nelson unleashes The Preservation Robot at SXSW
+Photographic artist Jimmy Nelson unveils The Preservation Robot

 An autonomous technology to reverse homogenization by distributing the richness of indigenous culture to the world

-Austin, TX, March 12 2019 – The Preservation Robot was unveiled last Saturday evening at the House of Scandinavia at SXSW by photographic artist Jimmy Nelson .
+Austin, TX, March 12 2019 – The Preservation Robot was unveiled during the first weekend at South by Southwest Interactive Festival (Austin, Texas) by photographic artist Jimmy Nelson.
 The Preservation Robot is the first autonomous technology ever created to address the homogenization of human culture, due to the ever-increasing spread of Western culture on the internet.
 The robot, which was activated live on stage at SXSW, continuously places a myriad of images of indigenous culture into the open spaces on the internet, to help make it more culturally diverse.
 The Preservation Robot uses technology – one of the very things that threatens cultural diversity – against itself to shine a light on indigenous culture.
 This is photographic artist Jimmy Nelson’s answer to homogenization.

 Technology – and specifically the internet – is allowing Western culture to saturate the world.
 This is threatening our global cultural diversity.